Real estate terms can feel like their own language: Check the DOM. That listing is BOM. Counter before signing the PSA.

 A homeowner’s association (HOA) is an organization that manages a shared housing community or condominium.
 All property owners within the community pay monthly or annual HOA fees.
 The HOA fee provides funding for property care, such as necessary repairs, grounds maintenance, and facility upkeep.

-An iBuyer is an online real estate service that makes a cash offer on your property and buys the property directly from you. iBuyers offer a more streamlined process though your cash offer may be lower than market value.
+An iBuyer, or “instant buyer,” is an online real estate service that makes a cash offer on your property and buys the property directly from you. iBuyers offer a more streamlined process though the cash offer is often lower than market value.

 An MLS, or a multiple listing service, is a local or regional database that compiles available properties and accompanying detailed information submitted by real estate agents and broker members.

 A pending listing indicates that a buyer has submitted an offer and the seller has accepted it, but legal work is being processed to complete the sale.
-Interested in a pending listing?
-You may be able to make an offer on a home that’s pending but you may not be able to tour the property.
+You may be able to make an offer on a home that’s pending, but you may not be able to tour the property.

 A pre-approval letter is a letter from a lender that shows the loan amount you can access to buy a home.
 Pre-approval is determined by having buyers submit an application to a lender that allows the lender to determine buyers’ financial situation, their debt-to-income ratio, and ability to repay their debt.